 We are committed to discharging our statutory and best practice commitments to community engagement, consultation and procurement.
-Community engagement and consultation helps the DHB ensure its proposed policy, funding and service changes will improve, promote and protect the health of the people of Auckland City.
+Community engagement and consultation helps the DHB ensure its proposed policy, funding and service changes will improve, promote and protect the health of the people of Auckland and beyond.

 We have a number of ongoing initiatives that allow you to get involved; to talk with us and other people in our wider community about how we can improve health outcomes and the services we deliver.

-We are currently seeking community participation for the following surveys.
-You can expand each of the sections below to learn more about each survey.
+We are currently seeking participation for the following surveys.
+You can expand each of the sections below to learn more about each.

 VOICES is an online survey that we are conducting in order to improve care for people who are dying and for their whanau, family, and friends.
 The survey is intended for those people with a relative who has recently died whether suddenly, after a short illness, or after a long illness.